 - 135,264 people got treatment for meth addiction in publicly-funded facilities in 2015

-- 85-90 percent of stimulant-related drug deaths involve meth
+- 85-90% of stimulant-related drug deaths involve meth

 - 5,716 people died as a result of stimulant overdose in 2015

 Meth is dangerous.
 It puts lives at risk — immediately through overdose or drug poisoning and long-term through addiction.
-However, this risk doesn’t have to be there.
-We can come together and change crystal meth addiction statistics through intervention, treatment and aftercare support.
+However, we can come together and change crystal meth addiction statistics through intervention, treatment and aftercare support.

 Ending Crystal Meth Addiction

 Protect your life or the life of your loved one.
-You don’t have to be another statistic.
 If you suspect meth addiction, seek help as soon as possible.
 Crystal meth addiction treatment is available, and it is effective.
-Join our welcoming community of peers and professionals; find recovery by reaching out today at 855-894-3703.
+Join our welcoming community of peers and professionals; find recovery by reaching out today at 678-251-3189.

 3 “Methamphetamine.”
 National Institute on Drug Abuse.
 Sep.
 2013.